 ■ Can’t remember how to say a particular word? don’t spend too long over it.
 Try to describe it in a different way or even say something different.
 Remember, the exam is to test your level of spoken English – the examiners aren’t too interested in what you’re actually saying in terms of the content.

 ■ If there’s another candidate with you, don’t just repeat what they say.
 Show what YOU know.

 ■ There will be probably be some preparation time, make sure you think about all the questions you’re going to try to answer.
 Don’t spend all your time on the first one.

 ■ Don’t understand a question? say so.

 Get the PDF of this article here – how to pass exams part II 131 FINAL

 Here’s some information on some of the main English language exams.

 KET (Key English Test)

-This Cambridge exam is a basic level qualification.
+Cambridge exam that is a basic level qualification.
 It’s designed to test your ability to communicate in simple situations.
 The exam consists of three papers: Reading and Writing, Listening and an oral examination.